API Reference

 All types and functions in the validation package are safe for concurrent use by multiple goroutines:

-• Package-level functions use a shared thread-safe default validator
+• Package-level functions use a shared thread-safe default engine

 • PresenceMap is read-only after creation (safe for concurrent reads)